 How do I enroll in the program if I am accepted?

-Once accepted, you will submit an “Intent to Attend” form, along with a $1,000 deposit to hold your space in the program (for students who are seeking financial aid, the deposit is $100.00).
-Your final tuition payment and enrollment forms will be due May 15, 2020.
+Once accepted, you will log onto our online parent portal (instructions provided in acceptance letter) to register and arrange payment of a $1000 deposit to hold your space in the program (for students seeking financial aid, the deposit is $100).
+Your final tuition payment and enrollment forms will be due May 5, 2023.

 How does the application process work for international students?